Barnstaple

-Barnstaple (/ˈbɑrnstəbəl/ or /ˈbɑrnstəpəl/) is a river-port town in North Devon, England, at the River Taw's lowest crossing point before the Bristol Channel.
-From the 14th century, it was licensed to export wool and won great wealth.
+Barnstaple (/ˈbɑrnstəbəl/ or /ˈbɑrnstəpəl/) is a river-port town and civil parish in the North Devon district of Devon, England.
+The town lies at the River Taw's lowest crossing point before the Bristol Channel.
+From the 14th century, it was licensed to export wool from which it earned great wealth.
 Later it imported Irish wool, but its harbour silted up and other trades developed such as shipbuilding, foundries and sawmills.
 A Victorian market building survives, with a high glass and timber roof on iron columns.
-The parish population was 24,033 at the 2011 census, and that of the built-up area 32,411 in 2018.
-The town area with nearby settlements such as Bishop's Tawton, Fremington and Landkey, had a 2020 population of 46,619.

 Toponymy

-The spelling Barnstable is obsolete, but retained by an American county and city.
-It appears in the 10th century and is thought to derive from the Early English bearde, meaning "battle-axe", and stapol, meaning "pillar", i. e. a post or pillar to mark a religious or administrative meeting place.
+The name is first recorded in the 10th century and is thought to derive from the Early English bearde, meaning "battle-axe", and stapol, meaning "pillar", i.e. a post or pillar to mark a religious or administrative meeting place.
 The derivation from staple meaning "market", indicating a market from its foundation, is likely to be incorrect, as the use of staple in that sense first appears in 1423.

 Barnstaple was formerly referred to as "Barum", as a contraction of the Latin form of the name ad Barnastapolitum in Latin documents such as the episcopal registers of the Diocese of Exeter.
+The spelling Barnstable was also used for the town but is now obsolete, although that spelling is retained in America by a town in Massachusetts and its county, which were named after Barnstaple.

-Barum was mentioned by Shakespeare and the name was revived in the Victorian era in several novels.
+Barum is a historical name, which was revived in the Victorian era in several novels.
 It remains in the names of a football team, a brewery and several businesses, and on numerous milestones.
 The former Brannam Pottery in Litchdon Street was known for its trademark "Barum" etched on the base of its products.